Bologna massacre: Events

-At 10:25 CEST, a time bomb hidden in an unattended suitcase detonated in an air-conditioned waiting room at the Bologna station, which was full of people seeking relief from the August heat.
-The explosion collapsed the roof of the waiting room, destroyed most of the main building, and hit the Ancona–Chiasso train which was waiting at the first platform.
+At 10:25 CEST, a time bomb hidden in an unattended suitcase detonated in the second-class waiting room at the Bologna station, crowded with tourists and people leaving for or returning from vacation.
+The explosion collapsed the roof of the waiting room, destroyed most of the main building, and hit the Ancona–Chiasso train, which was waiting at the first platform.

-The station was full of tourists that Saturday, and the city was unprepared for a major disaster.
-Many passers-by and travelers provided first aid to victims and helped rescue people who were buried under the rubble.

 Due to the large number of casualties and an insufficient number of emergency vehicles available to transport the injured to hospitals, firefighters used buses, private cars, and taxis.
+Many passers-by and travellers provided first aid to victims and helped rescue people who were buried under the rubble.
 Some doctors and hospital staff returned early from vacation to care for the victims, and hospital departments which were closed for the summer holidays were reopened to accommodate the casualties.

 After the attack, large demonstrations were held in Piazza Maggiore (Bologna's central square).
 Harsh criticism was directed at government representatives who attended the 6 August funerals of the victims in the Basilica San Petronio.
 The only applause was reserved for President Sandro Pertini, who arrived by helicopter in Bologna at 5:30 pm the day of the massacre and tearfully said: "I have no words; we are facing the most criminal enterprise that has ever taken place in Italy."

 The #37 bus (used to transport victims) and the clock (stopped at 10:25) were symbols of the massacre.
 The attack was the worst atrocity in Italy since World War II.
+According to a 1982 study covering the effects of the bombing, 291 were injured, of whom 73 died at the scene, and an additional 11 people died in hospitals.